 Cost comparison

-The choice between internal and external training has a major impact on your training budget.
+The choice between internal and external training significantly impacts your training budget.

 Team of 8 employees: